 Diving inside a museum or gallery is the obvious thing to do when the heavens open.
 The better-known museums (Science Museum, Natural History Museum, V&A) tend to get busy when it rains — and if it's the school holidays, you'll probably find yourselves queueing in the rain too.

 Sports and rain don't tend to mix for most people, but London has plenty of weatherproof ways to let off steam.

 Ten pin bowling is a good option for groups of all ages.
-All Star Lanes have venues across London, while Queens combines bowling with indoor ice skating (due to reopen November 2016).
+All Star Lanes have venues across London, while Queens combines bowling with indoor ice skating.
 Find other year-round indoor ice skating rinks at Streatham, Alexandra Palace and other places across London.